Is Jasper Therapeutics Inc. (JSPR) a Keeper?

-Jasper Therapeutics Inc. (NASDAQ:JSPR) went down by -17.32% from its latest closing price compared to the recent 1-year high of $7.83.
-The company’s stock price has collected 221.74% of gains in the last five trading sessions.
+Jasper Therapeutics Inc. (NASDAQ:JSPR) went up by 63.33% from its latest closing price compared to the recent 1-year high of $6.72.
+The company’s stock price has collected -7.82% of loss in the last five trading sessions.

 Is It Worth Investing in Jasper Therapeutics Inc. (NASDAQ :JSPR) Right Now?